-As discussed in the introduction, there has been considerable discussion in recent years about the difference between DTR, $T_x$ , and $T_n$ derived from monthly means of hourly data, and the conventional monthly mean of daily values of DTR, $T_x$ , and $T_n$ (Zeng and Wang, 2012; Betts et al., 2014a; Wang and Zeng, 2014; Li et al., 2016).
-Betts et al. (2014a) showed that in winter, and even in summer under cloudy conditions, that stratification by opaque cloud shows substantial differences between DTR and DRH calculated by averaging daily ranges, and values found from the mean diurnal cycles derived by averaging the hourly data.
-We explored this (Section Radiatively Forced Diurnal Ranges and Mean Diurnal Ranges) and concluded that for conceptual purposes the "true" diurnal cycle, meaning that which is coupled to the diurnally varying radiation field, is found by first compositing the hourly data for groups of many days, and then determining the diurnal ranges from the composites.
-This is what we shall generally show in Figures, although we will show a few comparisons with the average of daily values of DTR, Tx and Tn in Sections Warm and Cold Climates and the Transition Between them and Monthly Climatology.
+As discussed in the introduction, there has been considerable discussion in recent years about the difference between DTR, T_x and T_n derived from monthly means of hourly data, and the conventional monthly mean of daily values of DTR, Tx and Tn ([9,14,33,34].
+Betts et al. [9] showed that in winter, and even in summer under cloudy conditions, that stratification by opaque cloud shows substantial differences between DTR and DRH calculated by averaging daily ranges, and values found from the mean diurnal cycles derived by averaging the hourly data.
+We explored this (section 4.4) and concluded that for conceptual purposes the 'true' diurnal cycle, meaning that which is coupled to the diurnally varying radiation field, is found by first compositing the hourly data for groups of many days, and then determining the diurnal ranges from the composites.
+This is what we shall generally show in Figures, although we will show a few comparisons with the average of daily values of DTR, T_x and T_n in section 4 and 5.
 Since we have some 250,000 days in this dataset, even detailed sub-stratifications have > 100 days in each bin and coarse stratifications may have > 5000 days in each bin.

-Formally we will define diurnal ranges derived by averaging daily values as and the "true" radiatively coupled diurnal ranges, derived by first averaging many days of hourly data and extracting the diurnal ranges from the composites, as
+Formally we will define diurnal ranges derived by averaging daily values as and the 'true' radiatively coupled diurnal ranges, derived by first averaging many days of hourly data and extracting the diurnal ranges from the composites, as